CMUxiaoshi/TellingStoryWithData/README.md

 Enjoy!

-🔭 I’m currently working on business intelligence and Data Analytics.
+🔭 I’m currently working on Business Intelligence and Data Analytics.

 🌱 Looking for a full-time job currently.